Faerûn: Northern regions

 North of the Sea of Fallen Stars is a region that stretches from the wide Anauroch desert in the west to the eastern edge of the inland Moonsea, in the northern region of the continent.
 It is a region of contrasts, with the forested Dalelands, the desert wastes of Anauroch, the coastline of the Moonsea with the infamous Zhentil Keep, and the bitterly cold steppes of The Ride.
 Along the east coast of the Dragon Reach (a northern branch of the Sea of Fallen Stars) is a temperate region called The Vast, consisting of farmlands, forests and the Earthsea mountains.
 This area includes the city of Ravens Bluff, which for many years was home to the RPGA's Living City role-playing campaign and the site of the Living City series of game modules.
-The Dragonspine Mountains, which house the infamous Citadel of the Raven on their western slopes, are a mountain range northwest of the Moonsea.
+The Dragonspine Mountains, which house the infamous Citadel of the Raven on their western slopes, is a mountain range northwest of the Moonsea.

 Northeastern Faerûn is a remote area that begins in the cold, forbidding lands along the great ice sheets and continues south toward the northeastern shores of the Sea of Fallen Stars.
-It is bordered on the west by the mountain-hemmed land of Vaasa and stretches east to the vast steppes of the Hordelands.
+It is bordered on the west by the mountain-hemmed land of Vaasa and stretches east to the vast steppes of the Hordelands, with its largest city of Winterkeep.
 This region also contains the lightly populated kingdom of Damara, the druidic forests of the Great Dale, the coastal kingdom of Impiltur, the fallen and once evil empire of Narfell, and the trading nation of Thesk.
 Mystical Rashemen is a land ruled from behind the scenes by spiritual witches, and it is the location of the Neverwinter Nights 2: Mask of the Betrayer computer game.
 The lands of Damara and Vaasa were described in a 1989 publication, FR9, The Bloodstone Lands.
 This area formed the setting for the "H Series" of modules that used the Battlesystem rules to resolve battles.
+Together with remains of Nafell and the nation of Sossal they form a region named the Cold Lands.

+Secomber is a small town of nearly 1,500 that acts as a de facto border town between the relatively peaceful Western Heartlands and the more savage North along the Sword Coast.
+The village of Daggerford lies along the Shining River along the Sword Coast.
+The sunken city of Northkeep was the first city built around the Moonsea by humans.

+Miyeritar and Ilythiir were ancient elven empires.